fabric-testbed/OrchestratorClient/docs/ResourcesApi.md

 # create an instance of the API class
 api_instance = ResourcesApi(ApiClient(configuration))
 level = 1 # int | Level of details (default to 1)
-force_refresh = false # bool | Force to retrieve current available resource information. (default to false)
+force_refresh = False # bool | Force to retrieve current available resource information. (default to false)

 try:
     # Retrieve a listing and description of available resources.
 By default, a cached available resource information is returned.
 User can force to request the current available resources.